Group Travel Tour Operator and DMC for the Netherlands

 Arrive in Hull and we board our cruise ship for our overnight sailing to Rotterdam.
 Whilst on board perhaps enjoy dinner in The Kitchen or The Brasserie restaurants.
 After dinner, relax in one of the bars on board.

-Today, discover Rotterdam’s innovative side, landside.
-Known for as the architecture city of Holland that stimulates innovation.
-Its skyline is always changing and there are many things to do amid Rotterdam’s skyscrapers.
-So enjoy some free time to have a shopping spree, enjoy some excellent food, or visit a range of many more of the museums and attractions in and around the city centre.
-Perhaps, visit the Cube Houses (Kubuswoningen) in Rotterdam are one of the city’s most iconic attractions.
+Today, discover the city of Dutch innovation, Rotterdam.
+The architecture city of Holland that stimulates innovation.
+Its skyline is always changing.
+There are many things to do amid Rotterdam’s skyscrapers.
+You can go on a shopping spree, enjoy some excellent food, and visit a range of museums and attractions in and around the city centre.
+Perhaps visit the Cube Houses (Kubuswoningen) in Rotterdam are one of the city’s most iconic attractions.
 Or see the sights from above, by visiting one of the highest towers in Holland: the Euromast.
-Architect Maaskant designed the tower at Floriade Expo too.
+Architect Maaskant designed the tower that at Floriade too.
 Visitors can take an elevator up and enjoy the spectacular view.
 Then head to the Port for your evening sailing back to the UK.

 Return to UK